lpar/problem/README.md

 The `ProblemDetail` object type defined in this code satisfies the Go `error` interface, which means you can use it as an `error` return value from function calls.
-It also supports error wrapping and unwrapper per Go 1.13 and up.
+It also supports error wrapping and unwrapping as per Go 1.13 and up.

 ## Why use this?